Corentin-Julienne/Cub3D/README.md

 ## ✅ Validation

-The project has been validated with a final mark of 100/100.
+The project has been validated with a final mark of 110/100 (with bonus).